These tests describe the protein part of your liver profile

 The A/G ratio can change because albumin is low, globulin is high, or both are happening at the same time.

-| Finding | Possible Interpretation |
+| A/G Ratio Pattern | Possible explanation |

 |---|---|

-| Low A/G Ratio | Albumin low and/or globulin high |
+| Low A/G ratio | Albumin is low, globulin is high, or both |

-| High A/G Ratio | Usually low globulin |
+| High A/G ratio | Usually due to low globulin or relatively high albumin |

 Early liver disease